Landscape & Driveway

 Step 4: Water and Adjust

-At this point you’re technically finished, but in our experience a good top-dressing mixture does some settling.
-I would recommend watering the area well (or top-dressing before a nice rain), letting the mixture settle for a day or two, then go back with your rake and smooth out any little hollows or bumps that may develop.
+At this point, you’re technically finished, but in our experience, a good top-dressing mixture does some settling.
+I would recommend watering the area well (or top-dressing before a nice rain), letting the mixture settle for a day or two, then go back with your rake and smoothing out any little hollows or bumps that may develop.

 Your choice of the above should be able to grow through as much as an inch of top-dressing.